 Dr. Roark and Dr. Frezzo are both on doTERRA’s Veterinary Panel.
 Dr. Shelton is not on doTERRA’s

 In 2018, I had the honor of attending the annual AHVMA (American Holistic Veterinary Association) conference.
 I also had the pleasure of meeting Dr. Shelton personally, and got an autographed copy of her Animal Desk Reference II.
 She’s amazing as a person and a veterinarian!

 In addition, had the privilege of attending her class on Essential Oils for Pets, where she explained her studies in using oils with dogs.

 The main point both vets make is that it never hurts to dilute essential oils for your dog.

-In fact, for dogs, oils often work just as well highly diluted as they would less diluted.
+In fact, for dogs, oils often work just as well (if not better) highly diluted as they would less diluted.

 The info below is general information on how to use oils to help your dog.

 Below are general guidelines for using essential oils with dogs.

 - Know your dog’s health conditions